 By Olivia Schmid || Opinions Editor

 F&M’s Entrepreneurship Program is a new initiative centered around a holistic, entrepreneurial approach to solving problems on campus, in Lancaster City, and beyond for years to come.
-The program has opportunities for everyone, offering numerous ways to help aspiring entrepreneurs get started, no matter where they stand in the process of building their start-up concept.
+The program has opportunities for everyone, including asian food franchise opportunities to help aspiring entrepreneurs get started.

 Justin Kupa ‘21, Saad Mahboob ‘22, and Ojima Abraham ‘23 are three students who have reaped the benefits of this rewarding program.
 Following his graduation last year in May of 2021, Kupa spotted a family picking through the trash bins outside College Row in search of salvageable items.
 While Kupa and Abraham had been developing their original start-up idea that already worked to address this issue, this experience propelled their interest further.
 That summer, they reached out to Mahboob, a fellow computer science major who, similar to Abraham, is an international student who understands the inconvenience of getting personal items to and from Lancaster as well as the lack of accessible options for donating.
 With its nickname, “America’s refugee capital,” and the many low-income communities it inhabits, the city of Lancaster and its community members would benefit from receiving secondhand items that would otherwise be discarded.